 - Preheat waffle iron to medium heat.

-- Chop sweet potatoes into small enough pieces that they will fit into food processor.
+- Chop sweet potatoes into small enough pieces that they will fit into the food processor.

 - Remove sweet potatoes from food processor and measure out 3 1/2 cup (any remaining can be refrigerated and added to a breakfast hash or quick dinner side dish).